 The problem is not that hotels are bad, but just that they often lack character.
 It’s an impersonal experience, highlighted by crowded check-in desks, boring restaurants and cookie-cutter rooms.
 After years of being bound to the confines of the traditional hospitality industry, it’s no wonder a new option has been able to kickstart a big shift in business travel.

 Booking Airbnb for business travel is becoming more and more common every day.
 Since its launch in 2008, Airbnb has quickly became a force to be reckoned with.
 By creating a marketplace for letting people rent out their own private spaces, there suddenly was a viable alternative for staying in a hotel.
 Consumers were all over it — not just because it offered a cheaper way to stay in a city, but also because the experience itself was a lot more fun and authentic.

 With an estimated 100 million nights booked per year, today Airbnb is a global hospitality juggernaut — and its popularity hasn’t just been limited to consumers.
 Increasingly, business travelers are also seeing the worth of using Airbnb for their lodging — and in this article we’re taking a closer look at the reasons why.

 The rise of the independent business traveler

-As we’ve shown in our last article, Do you have a low attachment rate to your corporate booking tool?, lots of companies are ditching central travel management in favor of having employees book their own trips.
-This is great for companies because they save money and time on travel management, and it’s great for workers because they can pick and choose every part of their trip.
+As we’ve shown in our last article, Do you have a low attachment rate to your corporate booking tool?, lots of companies are ditching central business travel management in favor of having employees book their own trips.
+This is great for companies because they save money and time on travel management, and it’s great for workers because they can pick and choose every part of their business trip.
 But when you let people decide some might not want to stay in a hotel — booking Airbnb for business travel seems like a perfect option, especially when employees already book Airbnbs for their private trips, they might prefer it when away for business as well.

 The benefits of booking a home instead of a hotel